 What Education Do You Need to Get a Cyber Security Job?

-The education requirements for cyber security professionals are a Bachelor’s Degree in Information Security, Cyber Security, Computer Science, Information Technology, or a related field.
-However, there are some entry-level positions you can get with just a GED and some hands-on training.
+In many cases, the education requirements for cyber security professionals could be a Bachelor’s Degree in Information Security, Cyber Security, Computer Science, Information Technology, or a related field.
+However, there are some entry-level positions you can get with just a GED and some hands-on skill training.

-While the education requirements for cyber security professionals are important, they are not always necessary.
+While the education requirements for cyber security professionals are important, they’re not always necessary.
 Some companies will hire individuals who are self-taught or seek alternative education options.
-Applying for cyber security jobs without a degree is acceptable due to the lack of qualified individuals in the field.
 Many companies will even train new employees.

 Why College Is Not for Everyone

 Many people go to college straight out of high school because it’s a good way to get started on a successful career.
 However, not everyone is mentally or financially prepared to attend a four-year institution right after high school.
-If you’re not prepared, you may end up dropping out or failing.
+In those cases, they may end up dropping out or failing.

-Colleges are incredibly expensive in the US, especially if you’re interested in attending a private school or an Ivy League institution.
-If you can’t pay upfront for your college degree, you will likely end up with major student loans that you’ll be paying back for years after you’ve graduated.
+Colleges are incredibly expensive in the U.S., especially if you’re interested in attending a private school or an Ivy League institution.
+If you can’t pay upfront for your college degree, you’ll likely end up with major student loans that you’ll be paying back for years after you’ve graduated.

 Colleges don’t offer the same hand-holding and supervision of your education as high schools do.
 Some students may not be ready to pursue such intensive and independent learning.
 In any case, choosing not to attend college immediately after getting your diploma doesn’t mean you won’t have a long and successful career.